SAP-archive/cloud-sample-library/README.md

 * Running on SAP HANA Cloud

  1. Go to your computer’s properties > Advanced system settings > Environment Variables, and create a new system variable named "NW\_CLOUD\_SDK\_PATH".
- 2. Enter the path to the directory where you have downloaded and unarchived the SAP HANA Cloud SDK.
+ 2. Enter the path to the directory where you have downloaded and unarchived the SAP HANA Cloud JAVA WEB SDK (https://tools.hana.ondemand.com/).
  Check the pom.xml file for the SDK version and versions of other JAR files, if needed.
  3. Create a SAP HANA Cloud server.
  4. Double-click on it and choose the "Connectivity" tab.
  5. Create a new destination, named "OpenLibrary" and paste the following URL to the URL field: